 There is a lack of knowledge as to whether there are CBOs and other under-resourced organizations that would participate and engage in CAEECC and/or the Working Groups and have already expressed a desire to do so if they were compensated.

+Accountability/Determining success: As each of the following recommendations is further explored, they will include identifying metrics of success.
+For example, what will determine if each of the following recommendations is successful (e.g., # of participants, some measurement of participation, etc.)?
+How will those metrics be tracked and reviewed?
+[Setting metrics is outside this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics].
+[Is this addition consensus?
+Should it be added to each of the sections?

 2.2 Recommendations